I approach my projects with the design principles listed below. I use them as a compass for finding creative solutions.

 Good design seeks to understand.
 Understand your users, their needs, constraints and what problems you are trying to solve.
-Take a step back, and empathize with your users.
+Take a step back and empathize with your users.

 In a world where both technology and web standards are constantly changing, design should always leave room for the opportunity to grow and adapt with the times.
-Good design is executed with the ability to expand from a good foundation, instead of constantly replacing previous solutions.
+Good design is executed with the ability to expand from a solid foundation, instead of constantly replacing previous solutions.

 Seek to engage and delight the users who are interacting with your design.
-This can be realized in many ways, such as impactful animations, clever copy, personalization, and more.
+This can be realized in many ways, such as impactful animations, clever copy, personalization and more.
 How are you creating an enjoyable experience?

 A digital experience should feel natural to users.
 Good design feels "human" through careful consideration of copy, actions, helpful hints, etc. Allow your users to feel as if they are having a conversation with another person, rather than interacting with a machine-like system.

 Technology is alive, constantly changing, growing and creating new opportunities.
 Good design seeks to keep moving forward by never being satisfied with "the way things are".
 Are you pushing the boundaries to deliver a completely new and innovative experience?